Malcolm Sheppard: Houston Texans

-Sheppard was signed by the Houston Texans as an undrafted free agent following the 2010 NFL Draft on May 7, 2010.
+Sheppard was signed by the Houston Texans as an undrafted free agent following the 2010 NFL draft on May 7, 2010.
 He was waived during final cuts on September 3, but was re-signed to the team's practice squad on September 5.
 He was promoted to the active roster on October 25 to play in the week 8 game against the Indianapolis Colts, but was inactive for the following four weeks before he was waived on November 30.
 He was re-signed to the team's practice squad on December 7.

 Tennessee Titans

 Sheppard was signed off the Texans' practice squad by the Tennessee Titans on December 14, 2010.

 San Jose SaberCats

 Sheppard signed with the San Jose SaberCats of the Arena Football League on May 28, 2013.

 Personal life

-Sheppard nearly lost his left eye when he was seven years old after his brother, Zenard, accidentally shot him with a wooden arrow.
+Sheppard nearly lost his left eye when he was seven years old after his brother, Ricky, accidentally shot him with a wooden arrow.
 He now sees out of his right eye only due to the blurriness of the left.